Brief data for post 3 -steel beam

 The next slide shows the stages for a rectangular section under applied loads, at the elastic stage where the extreme upper and lower fibers have reached Fy, this is called the elastic stage.

-Next, under increasing loads, the stresses at the extreme fibers cannot exceed Fy, then the lower fibers will develop stress equal to Fy, but some fibers have not reached Fy, this stage is called elastic-plastic.
+Next, under increasing loads, the stresses at the extreme fibers cannot exceed Fy, and then the lower fibers will develop stress equal to Fy, but some fibers have not reached Fy, this stage is called elastic-plastic.

-At the plastic stage, after a further increase in loads, all the rectangular section fibers have been stressed to Fy and the moment that the section can carry the plastic moment, please refer to the next picture.
+At the plastic stage, after a further increase in loads, all the rectangular section fibers have been stressed to Fy and the moment that the section can carry the moment, please refer to the next picture.

 The formula used to get the value of the plastic section modulus Zx.